Researching global development

 • online university library access.

 The activities in the teaching material will often ask you to reflect on your own experiences.
-At certain points you will be asked to share your comments and views with other students and your tutor.
+At certain points, you will be asked to share your comments and views with other students and your tutor.

 Computing requirements

-You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11), or macOS (11 'Big Sur' or higher).
+You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS Ventura or higher.

 Any additional software will be provided or is generally freely available.